companieshouse/payment-reconciler/terraform/README.md

 - aws_region: `Required` The AWS region
 - release_bucket_name `Required` The name of the release bucket containing the distribution

+Depending on the target deployment environment, it may be necessary to override the default values for these properties
+too:

+- remote_state_bucket: `Optional` The S3 bucket where the terraform state for the reconciler is stored
+- remote_state_key: `Optional` The location in the S3 bucket where terraform state shared by all deployed artefacts is stored

 In addition to these, for a manual terraform deployment, use [platform-tools](https://github.com/companieshouse/platform-tools).
 The following arguments must be provided on the command line as in the example below: